-Do this only if you've activated Gmail and want users to receive mail for this domain in their Gmail inboxes.
+Do this only if you want users to receive mail for this domain in their Gmail inboxes.

 - Click I have completed these steps.

 View the status of your domain verification on the Domains page in your Admin console.
 Immediately after you complete the steps above, the status should read "Updating."
 When your ownership is verified, the status becomes "Active."
-For domain aliases, it can take up to 24 hours after verification for all users to receive their alias email addresses.
+The total transition time depends on the number of users and the load of the system.
+For domains with a large number of users, it can take more than 24 hours after verification for all users to receive their alias email addresses.

 By default, Google uses the name of your primary domain as the organization name in your Admin console and on users' services pages.
 When you add other domains, you might want to change your organization name to a more inclusive name.